 Zhu Levin served as President and CEO of China International Capital Corporation Limited (CICC) for nearly 17 years.

-Michel Liès is Chief Executive Officer of the Swiss Re Group, one of the world’s leading global wholesale providers of reinsurance, insurance and other insurance-based forms of risk transfer.
-He has served in this role since February 2012.
+Michel Liès was the former Chief Executive Officer of the Swiss Re Group, one of the world’s leading global wholesale providers of reinsurance, insurance and other insurance-based forms of risk transfer.
+He has served in this role from February 2012 to June 2016.

 Trevor Manuel served as Minister in the Presidency and Chairperson of the National Planning Commission of South Africa.
 Elected to Parliament in 1994 in South Africa’s first free elections, he was Minister of Trade from 1994-96 before being appointed Finance Minister by Nelson Mandela.
 He was Finance Minister from 1996-2009, one of the longest serving in that post in the country’s history.